arvindr21/tddBootstrapBoilerPlate/README.md

 A  Boiler Plate for Test Driven Developement using LESS Bootstrap
 ==================================

-Impressed by a lot of scaffolding templates, I have come with my own with some custom settings.
+Impressed & Inspired by a lot of scaffolding templates, I have come with my own with some custom settings.

 Setup
 -----